powsybl/powsybl-open-loadflow/docs/security/parameters.md

 To customize these parameters for a contingency, add to the `Contingency` object a `ContingencyLoadFlowParameters` extension where you may configure the parameters.

-The behaviour is not implemented yet.
+The behaviour is as follows:
-It will be as follows:
 - When the extension is added: The specified parameters override the corresponding SA input parameters.
 - When the extension is absent: The load flow parameters provided in the SA input parameters are applied.